Tanganelli/CoAPthon/README.md

 To use Resource Directory functionalities, you need to install mongoDB database [following the official documentation](https://docs.mongodb.com/manual/installation/).

 Then you need to configure Resource Directory database.
 [Start mongod process](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) and [open a mongo shell](https://docs.mongodb.com/manual/mongo/).
-In mongo shell use these commands (you can change user and password):
+In mongo shell use these commands:

 ```sh
 > use resourceDirectory